mfumagalli/ngsPopGen/README.md

 Program to estimate FST from NGS data.
 It computes expected genetic variance components and estimate per-site FST from those using methods-of-moments estimator.
 See Fumagalli et al. Genetics 2013 for more details.
 In input it receives sample allele frequencies likelihoods for each population and a 2D-SFS as a prior.

 The output is a tab-separated text file.
 Each row represents a site.
-Columns are labelled: A, AB, f, FST, Pvar; where A is the expectation of genetic variance between populations, AB is the expectation of the total genetic variance, f is the correcting factor for the ratio of expectations, FST is the per-site FST value, Pvar is the probability for the site of being variable.
+Columns are ordered as: A, AB, f, FST, Pvar; where A is the expectation of genetic variance between populations, AB is the expectation of the total genetic variance, f is the correcting factor for the ratio of expectations, FST is the per-site FST value, Pvar is the probability for the site of being variable.

 ### Usage
 #### Examples: